YSChan15/Facial-Recognition-and-Detection-Using-Augmented-Reality-Headset-with-Cloud-Server-and-SmartMesh-IP/README.md

 # Facial Recognition Program

+## Introduction
+- This project is part of the senior design of the following title:

+**Facial Recognition and Detection using Augmented Reality Headset with Cloud Server and SmartMesh IP Network**

+- Advisor: Dr Zheng

+- Commitee: Dr Hossain, Dr Cavalcanti

+- Group members: Yu Sheng Chan, Brycen Hillukka, Hayden Scott, Brandon Wieberdink

+> This project is sponsored by a grant from the Emerson cooperation.

 ## Requirements
 -   [Microsoft Visual Studio 2022](https://visualstudio.microsoft.com/downloads/), with Universal Windows Platform Development and .NET desktop development installed.